What is Occupational Therapy?

 - Gross motor skills

 - Visual-perceptual skills: ability to make sense of what the eyes see

 - Motor Planning: how a child plans and carries out movement

-Self-regulation: ability to manage stresses we face in our day to day lives.
-Children with difficulties with self-regulation often struggle to find and maintain the ‘just right’ level of alertness to match the task.
-Difficulties with self-regulation may be seen as excessive meltdowns, large reactions to small problems, difficulties with attention.
-For children with differences in sensory processing, the process for self-regulation can be much more difficult.
+- Self-regulation: ability to manage stresses we face in our day to day lives.
+Children with difficulties with self-regulation sometimes struggle to find and maintain a level of activity to match the task.